Skip to content

 Target Audience

-• Infrastructure Investors & Financiers: Assess how SGD 1.125 billion in green bonds supports lower-carbon water infrastructure delivery.
+• Infrastructure Investors & Financiers: Assess how green finance, public investment, and integrated infrastructure support lower-carbon water security.

 Report Deliverables

-• Supply Portfolio Analysis: Provides analysis of how NEWater and desalination shape future energy intensity.
+• Supply Portfolio Analysis: Examines how NEWater and desalination influence energy intensity, resilience, and operating flexibility.

-• Infrastructure Integration Review: Delivers insight into Tuas Nexus and co-located waste-to-energy systems.
+• Infrastructure Integration Review: Delivers insight into Tuas Nexus and the co-location of water reclamation and waste-to-energy systems.

-• Digital Operations Evaluation: Enables evaluation of smart metres, predictive maintenance, and network optimisation.
+• Digital Operations Assessment: Evaluates smart metering, predictive maintenance, network monitoring, and pump optimisation.

 The Five Strategic Pillars